 Learn from the best

-Within TROY’s data analytics program, you’ll be taught by experienced faculty members who are dedicated to see you succeed in your academic and future professional career.
+Within TROY’s data analytics program, you’ll be taught by experienced faculty members who are dedicated to seeing you succeed in your academic and future professional career.
 By combining facets from various areas of business, mathematics and information technology, your courses will teach you to extract information from large databases in order to help your future company or organization with its decision making.
 You’ll learn the ins and outs of predicting business outcomes based on patterns, relationships, trends and customer behavior.

 Prepare for success

 Upon graduation, you’ll enter the global business community with the skills to identify relevant information and examine data.
-You’ll also be able to creatively solve problems, collect and organize data from various sources, advise the key decision-makers and advise decision-makers and shareholders on the best courses of action.
+You’ll also be able to creatively solve problems, collect and organize data from various sources and advise the key decision-makers and advise decision-makers and shareholders on the best courses of action.
 Your training will help you analyze and manage information to create business intelligence and communicate the insights you gather through using creative visualizations and business terminology.

 A bright future

 According to the Bureau of Labor Statistics, careers centered on data analytics are projected to see a significant increase within the next decade.
 For example, within the business sector, employment of operations research analysts is projected to grow by 27 percent between 2016 and 2026—this rate is growing much faster than average in the United States.
 Likewise, market research analyst positions are projected to increase by 23 percent by the year 2026.